 Neuroscientists would argue that there is a physiological source of creativity.
 It lives in the right brain, while our left brain controls our language, logic, and analytical skills.

-Others might argue creative inspiration comes from buy wellbutrin no prescription online everywhere.
+Others might argue creative inspiration comes everywhere.
 We are inspired by beautiful music, dear friends, a walk in nature.

 For me, creativity comes from all of the above: my muses, my creative brain, and my environment.
 Ralph Waldo Emerson captured this idea in 1841 when he wrote, “Trust thyself: every heart vibrates to that iron string.
 Accept the place the divine Providence has found for you; the society of your contemporaries, the connexion of events.
 Great men have always done so and confided themselves childlike to the genius of their age.”